Ten-line usage example¶

 The description of this data flow references a data structure definition (DSD) that happens to also have the ID ‘UNE_RT_A’.
 [2]

-that we will use to make multiple queries to this provider’s SDMX-REST web service:
+First we create a Client that we will use to make multiple queries to this provider’s SDMX-REST web service:

 In [1]: import sdmx